 Alexis focuses her work on regulatory due diligence, regulatory counseling, and policy and legislative analysis.
 She walks clients through:

-- all health regulatory aspects of mergers, acquisitions, other health care transactions, and corporate formation;
+- all health regulatory aspects of mergers, acquisitions, other health care transactions;

 - state health care regulatory issues associated with change of ownership and Medicaid provider enrollment;